ASTR 1210 (O'Connell) Study Guide

 astronauts on space missions.
 Even though the spacecraft is much

 more massive, both the astronauts and the spacecraft

 have identical accelerations under the external gravitational

 fields.
 They are moving on parallel free-fall orbits, so the

-the spacecraft, even though (in near-Earth orbit) they might be
+spacecraft, even though (in near-Earth orbit) they are actually moving

 Rocket engines are described under (C) below.
 You can think of a